Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Introduction

-An early version of this mirror construction has been used by Gross-Hacking-Keel \cite{MR3415066} to construct mirror families of log Calabi-Yau surfaces, with non-trivial applications to the theory of surface singularities and in particular a proof of the Looijenga's conjecture on smoothing of cusp singularities.
-More precisely, the construction of \cite{MR3415066} applies to Looijenga pairs, i.e.\ to pairs $(Y,D)$, where $Y$ is a smooth projective surface and $D$ is some anticanonical singular nodal curve.
-The upshot is in general a formal flat family $\cX \rightarrow S$ of surfaces over a formal completion, near some point $s_0$, the ``large volume limit of Y'', of an algebraic approximation to the complexified Kähler cone of $Y$.
+An early version of this mirror construction has been used by Gross, Hacking, and Keel \cite{MR3415066} to construct mirror families of log Calabi-Yau surfaces, with non-trivial applications to the theory of surface singularities and in particular a proof of Looijenga's conjecture on smoothing of cusp singularities.
+More precisely, the construction of \cite{MR3415066} applies to Looijenga pairs, that is, to pairs $(Y,D)$ where $Y$ is a smooth projective surface and $D$ is some anticanonical singular nodal curve.
+The upshot is in general a formal flat family $\cX \rightarrow S$ of surfaces over a formal completion, near some point $s_0$, the `large volume limit of Y', of an algebraic approximation to the complexified Kähler cone of $Y$.

 Furthermore, $\cX$ is an affine Poisson formal variety with a canonical linear basis of so-called theta functions and the map $\cX \rightarrow S$ is Poisson if $S$ is equipped with the zero Poisson bracket.
 Under some positivity assumptions on $(Y,D)$, this family can be in fact extended to an algebraic family over an algebraic base and the generic fiber is then a smooth algebraic symplectic surface.
-To simplify the exposition in this Introduction, we assume for now that it is the case.
+To simplify the exposition in this introduction, we assume for now that it is the case.

-The first step of the construction involves defining the fiber $\cX_{s_0}$, i.e.\ the ``large complex structure limit" of the family $\cX$.
+The first step of the construction involves defining the fiber $\cX_{s_0}$, that is, the `large complex structure limit' of the family $\cX$.
 This step is essentially combinatorial and can be reduced to some toric geometry: $\cX_{s_0}$ is a reducible union of toric varieties.